drishyakarki/100DaysOfDeepLearning/README.md

 ## Day 10

 On the Day-10 of #100daysodeeplearning, I learned about numerical approximations of gradients, gradient checking, understanding mini-batch gradient descent, various optimization algorithms such as exponentially weighted average,bias correction, gradient descent with momentum, RMSProp and the combination of these two Adam Optimization algorithm from the [**Deep Learning Specialization**](https://www.coursera.org/specializations/deep-learning).
 Similarly, I read and implemented different topics from the book [**Dive into Deep Learning**](https://d2l.ai/)(chapter: **Builder's Guide**) relating to construction of custom models, creating custom layers and modules, parameter management, accessing the targeted parameters, tied parameters, layers with and without parameters, reading and writing tensors to file and gpu usage.
-Below is the some part of the code from all the notebooks- you can checkout the full notebook implementation in the github repo.
+Below is just the some part of the code from all the notebooks- you can checkout the full notebook implementation in the github repo.
 I hope you will also spend some time dwelling on these topics from the book and the specialization course itself.
 Happy Learning :)

 ![day10](images/day10.png)